 We offer an international higher education class that may include overseas travel.

-del Estado de Puebla (UPAEP) in Puebla, Mexico, allow students to take coursework
+Our dual degree master’s and doctoral programs with the Universidad Popular Autonoma del Estado de Puebla (UPAEP) in Puebla, Mexico, allow students to take coursework

 from both OSU and UPAEP and earn either a master’s or doctoral degree from both institutions.
+We

-Our student-oriented faculty are grounded in the history and mission of higher education,
+Our student-oriented faculty are grounded in the history and mission of higher education

-as well as attuned to emerging trends in global higher education.
+and are attuned to emerging trends in global higher education.
 We focus on equipping

 contemporary professionals for the diverse context of today’s world.

 Transcripts from all previously attended institutions (3.0 minimum graduate GPA required)